 - 1. Humanities PD & Resources and STEM PD & Resources (Actions 2.1 and 2.2): These two actions have been combined to create one action that is inclusive of PD, resources, and coaching across all the humanities and content areas, including STEM.
-This change aims to focus on integrating instructional practices and resources across all content areas and thereby ensuring equity in instruction and students' academic achievement. - 2.
-Coaching and Support (Action 2.3): Action 1.5, New Teacher Induction, was integrated into action 2.3 that focuses on coaching and support for all instructional staff and aligns best instructional practices and lessons targeted at improving student outcomes. - 3.
+This change aims to focus on integrating instructional practices and resources across all content areas and thereby ensuring equity in instruction and students' academic achievement.
+Action 2.1 in the 24-25 LCAP. - 2.
+Coaching and Support (Action 2.3): Action 1.5, New Teacher Induction, was integrated with action 2.3 that focuses on coaching and support for all instructional staff and aligns best instructional practices and lessons targeted at improving student outcomes.
+Action 2.2 in the 24-25 LCAP. - 3.
 College & Career Programs and Magnet & Specialty Programs (Actions 2.5 and 2.6): These actions were integrated to embed college and career programs to all magnet and specialty programs within the district.
 Our educational partners highlighted the need to prepare our students for college and/or career.
-By integrating college and career pathways curriculum into all programs, students will provided with a broad course of study with high levels of learning that will support their college and/or career paths. - 4.
+By integrating college and career pathways curriculum into all programs, students will provided with a broad course of study with high levels of learning that will support their college and/or career paths.
+Action 2.4 in the 24-25 LCAP. - 4.
 MTSS Training and Support and MTSS Academic Implementation (Actions 2.8 and 2.9): These actions were combined to focus on ongoing MTSS training for new staff while targeting tiered academic implementation and support for MTSS at 33 sites.
 By focusing on students tiered supports and strategies, we will ensure consistent research and evidence based academic practices that improve academic outcomes for students.

-- 5. EL Academic and Language Programs and PD (Actions 2.11 and 2.12): These actions will remain unchanged but a change will be made in the metric used to assess effectiveness.
+Action 2.6 in the 24-25 LCAP. - 5.
+EL Academic and Language Programs and PD (Actions 2.11 and 2.12): These actions will remain unchanged but a change will be made in the metric used to assess effectiveness.
 These actions will include English Language Proficiency Indicator (ELPI) as a metric.
 By adding ELPI as a metric, we can also focus on students moving one English language proficiency level year to year and thereby monitoring reclassification attainment. - 6.
-Academic Enrichment and Expanded Learning (Actions 2.15 and 2.16): These actions will be integrated to include expanded learning and enrichment opportunities for students before school, after school, and during spring and summer breaks to help extend academic learning and special interest opportunities for students that will support student engagement and accelerate achievement. - 7.
-Expanded Learning and Enrichment Opportunities (Action 2.17): This action was moved to Goal 3, student engagement.
+Academic Enrichment and Expanded Learning (Actions 2.15 and 2.16): These actions will be integrated to include expanded learning and enrichment opportunities for students before school, after school, and during spring and summer breaks to help extend academic learning and special interest opportunities for students that will support student engagement and accelerate achievement.
+Action 2.12 in the 24-25 LCAP.

+7. Expanded Learning and Enrichment Opportunities (Action 2.17): This action was moved to Goal 3, student engagement.
 By moving this action to Goal 3, focus will be placed on on student interests that help enhance the academic instructional part of their day and help students connect with peers and their school.
 Students and educational partners highlighted the need to focus on extracurricular opportunities for students.
+Action 3.7 in the 24-25 LCAP.